-This Protocol, which shall form an integral part of the Convention, shall enter into force on the thirtieth day after the latter of the dates on which the respective Governments have notified each other in writing that the formalities constitutionally required in their respective States have been complied with, and its provisions shall have effect for taxable years and periods beginning on or after the first day of January in the calendar year following that in which the latter of the notifications has been received.
+This Protocol, which shall form an integral part of the Convention, shall enter into force on the thirtieth day after the latter of the dates on which the respective Governments have notified each other in writing that the formalities constitutionally required in their respective States have been complied with, and its provisions shall have effect on interest that is received on or after the date on which this Protocol has entered into force and that is attributable to periods beginning on or after that date, as well as on interest that is received by an enterprise of one of the States in so far as this interest, regardless of the date on which it is paid, is attributable to periods beginning on or after the date on which this Protocol has entered into force.

-IN WITNESS WHEREOF the undersigned, duly authorised thereto, have signed this Protocol.
+IN WITNESS whereof the undersigned, duly authorized thereto, have signed this Protocol.